 - Tips for your Malta Travels

 - Our Recommended Travel Resources

 Malta is a tiny island of stone with a huge heart.
 Take thousands of years of history, and cultures from dozens of empires, and cram it all in a few square miles to create one of the most unique places you will have the privilege of visiting.
 This island nation will surprise you at every turn due to the extraordinary people, diverse food, and stunning beauty mixed into this multicultural wonder.

 Don’t let the Maltese people hear you say any of this because they are uniquely and distinctively Maltese.
-They are a true and unique Mediterranean nation with a personality all their own.
-For centuries, they have been a central point for trade and strategic military might.
+They are a truly unique Mediterranean nation with a personality all their own.
+They have been a central point for trade and strategic military might for centuries.
 A mark is left on the island’s soul with every passing occupation.
 As a result, Malta has become a beautiful and diverse nation of art, architecture, food, and deep faith.

 Some quick facts about Malta

 - Population: 514,564 (2019) Population grew 100,000 people since 2011.